AlextheYounga/us-federal-code/usc/title-38-veterans&apos;-benefits/part-ii-general-benefits/chapter-17-hospital-nursing-home-domiciliary-and-medical-care/frontmatter.md

 1788.
 Transplant procedures with live donors and related services.

+#### Amendment of Analysis ####

+Pub.
+L. 116–315, title III, §3002(b), (c), Jan.
+5, 2021, 134 Stat.
+4991, provided that, effective one year after Jan.
+5, 2021, this analysis is amended by striking item 1730A and inserting new item 1730A "Prohibition on collection of copayments from certain veterans".
+See 2021 Amendment note below.

 #### **Editorial Notes** ####

 #### Amendments ####

+**2021**—Pub.
+L. 116–315, title III, §3002(b), title V, §5107(a)(3), Jan.
+5, 2021, 134 Stat.
+4991, 5031, added item 1709C and substituted "Prohibition on collection of copayments from certain veterans" for "Prohibition on collection of copayments from catastrophically disabled veterans" in item 1730A.

 **2020**—Pub.
 L. 116–214, title II, §201(b), Dec.
 5, 2020, 134 Stat.
 1033, added item 1720J.